 <h5><p style="color: #000000">Yogurt on Keto</p></h5>

-High-fat yogurt (such as Greek yogurt) has a few carbs in it, too.
-Adding fruit into your yogurt is a tasty way to get some good fat in that will slow digestion and prevent your blood sugar from spiking.
+High-fat yogurt (such as Greek yogurt) is low-carb, too.
+Adding keto recipes that include fruit with your yogurt is a tasty way to get some healthy fat with a few carbs.
+This will slow digestion and prevent your blood sugar from spiking.

 <h4><p style="color: rgba(20, 117, 135, 1)">Best Time to Eat Carbs on Keto: Wrapping Up</p></h4>